k-dimitrijevs/k-dimitrijevs/README.md

-- 👋 Hi, I’m @k-dimitrijevs
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 ## 👋 Hi there!

 My name is Kristians.
 I'm Software Developer currently specialing in PHP.
 I'm eager to take on new challenges and improve my skills as a Software Developer.